A police officer who said he was told to 'tone down your gayness' reaches $10 million settlement and gets promoted - KTVZ

 Wildhaber filed another discrimination charge, this time alleging unlawful retaliation.
 The lawsuit stated the department discriminated against him because it believed he “does not fit the stereotypical norms of what a ‘male’ should be.”

-The St. Louis County Police Department did not return multiple calls and emails from CNN at the time.
+The St. Louis County Police Department referred requests for comment to the St. Louis County Counselor’s Office.

 The St. Louis County Police Association, the union that represents St. Louis County police officers, said in a statement on Facebook following the jury’s award that contract negotiations with the department had been delayed over its “unwillingness to agree to protect our organization’s ability to fight against and remedy internal discrimination and retaliation.”

-Note: Correction: A previous version of this story said the St. Louis County Police Department did not respond to requests for comment.
-The department referred requests to the St. Louis County Counselor’s Office.